robbelouwet/masterthesis-forkskinny/reports/second_semester/week0.md

 # Thursday

-Implemented the new slice_t and unslice_internal operation that slices and unslices 64x 64-bit states, and unslice_internal correctly.
+Implemented the new slice_t and unslice128_internal operation that slices and unslices 64x 64-bit states, and unslice128_internal correctly.
 This works.

 # Friday